balintapro/dotfiles/readme.md

 - Tmux
 - Some bash scirpts

-Note: If you would found the install.sh script useful consider a star for the repo, cheers!
+Note: If you found the install.sh script useful consider a star for the repo, cheers!

 ## Installation